Quantum Key Distribution with a Negatively Charged Quantum Dot Single-Photon Source: Results and discussions

-So far, the simulation of the secure key rate for the considered QKD protocols has assumed ideal detectors with unity efficiency.
-To assess practical performance of TF-QKD, we investigate the dependence of the secure key rate on detector efficiency for both PDS and QDS sources.
-As shown in Figs.~\ref{fig:10}(a) and ~\ref{fig:10}(b), the secure key rate increases monotonically with detector efficiency, with efficiencies comparable to those of superconducting nanowire single-photon detectors (SNSPDs), typically exceeding 80\%, enabling higher key rates and longer transmission distances.
-Moreover, through similar simulations, we find that the SKR exhibits similar trends for other investigated QKD protocols at different detector efficiencies.
+Finally, to assess the practical performance of TF-QKD, we investigate the dependence of the secure key rate on detector efficiency for both PDS and QDS sources.
+As shown in Fig.~\ref{fig:7}, the secure key rate increases with detector efficiency.
+Detection efficiency comparable to those of superconducting nanowire single-photon detectors (SNSPDs), typically exceeding $80\%$, enables higher key rates and longer transmission distances.
+Moreover, adiabatically driven QDS maintains superiority over PDS sources at short and intermediate distances for both chosen detection efficiencies.